VakteyeVakteye

 Can I run Vakteye on a staging environment?

 Yes.
 Point Vakteye at any HTTPS URL you control.
-Staging hosts that sit behind basic-auth, IP allowlisting, or a private network are reachable only if you allowlist our two Frankfurt egress IPs and our User-Agent (Vakteye/1.0).
-For sites behind a Web Application Firewall, the two-phase scan first runs a naked pass to capture the external-attacker view, then a second allowlisted pass with a per-customer HMAC token plus RFC 9421 ed25519 request signing.
-Onboarding instructions ship with each customer account.
+Staging hosts that sit behind basic-auth, IP allowlisting, or a private network are reachable only if you allowlist our EU egress IPs (current list and rotation policy in our Data Processing Agreement) and our User-Agent (Vakteye/1.0).
+For sites behind a Web Application Firewall, the two-phase scan first runs an unauthenticated pass to capture the external compliance view, then a second allowlisted pass with RFC 9421 ed25519 request signing (the Enterprise authorized-security-test add-on adds a per-customer HMAC token for enhanced WAF bypass).
+WAF onboarding instructions are available in your dashboard.

 COMPANY